Upper GI Endoscopy

 - stop any bleeding.

-- perform other specialized procedures, such as dilating strictures.
+- perform other procedures, such as opening up strictures.

-The procedure most often takes between 15 and 30 minutes.
+The upper GI endoscopy most often takes between 15 and 30 minutes.
 The endoscope does not interfere with your breathing, and many people fall asleep during the procedure.

-What should I expect from an upper GI endoscopy?
+What should I expect after an upper GI endoscopy?

 After an upper GI endoscopy, you can expect the following: